Key Takeaways

 What is an ICO (Initial Coin Offering)?

-An Initial Coin Offering (ICO) is a fundraising mechanism used by blockchain-based projects to raise capital.
-Instead of offering shares in a company, ICOs issue digital tokens, which can serve various purposes within a project’s ecosystem.
-These tokens may provide access to a platform, utility in a service, or even represent a form of digital asset with some tradeable value.
-For example, in a gaming blockchain project, tokens sold during an ICO might allow users to purchase in-game items and accessories, participate in governance decisions, or trade on exchanges.
-Unlike traditional fundraising, ICOs bypass financial intermediaries, connecting entrepreneurs directly with a global pool of investors.
+An Initial Coin Offering (ICO) is a digital asset fundraising mechanism in which so-called investments are raised.
+ICOs did not offer shares in a company; rather, they offered digital tokens that serve many purposes within the project’s ecosystem.
+These tokens may grant access to a platform, be useful within a service, or even serve as small, tradeable digital currencies.
+For example, in a gaming blockchain project, tokens sold via an ICO would enable users to purchase in-game items and accessories, participate in governance decisions, or trade on exchanges.
+ICOs also offer a unique way to raise funds without relying on traditional financial intermediaries.

 Working Methodology of ICOs

-The ICO process generally follows a clear structure.
-First, project developers draft a whitepaper that acts as both a technical and business plan.
-The next step is token development, which usually takes place on existing blockchains such as Ethereum using standards like ERC-20.
-Once the tokens are created, the ICO is launched and made available to investors for a limited period.
+This lead generally follows a standard ICO process.
+Initially, project developers write a white paper that serves as both the technical and business plan.
+Next comes the token development phase, which generally uses existing blockchains such as Ethereum with standards like ERC-20.
+After the tokens are created, the ICO is initiated and presented to investors for a limited period.

 Types of ICOs